Eco-Efficiency, Energy and

 Reducing Waste through Green Shipping

 In addition to product design, we seek opportunities to reduce waste in our value chain.
-For instance, at our Asa site in Japan, our customers return empty containers for products, so that these can be reused or recycled.
-In 2023, the site received nearly 170,000 containers from our customers for reuse or recycling.
+For instance, at our Asa site in Japan, our customers return empty containers for products.
+In 2025, the site received over 159,000 containers from our customers for reuse or recycling.

 Water Resources